 Do Some Clean-Up

-Take a look around the door.
-Fix any broken light fixtures and burned-put bulbs, replace weather stripping that’s peeling and cracked, throw out the dead wreath left over from Christmas, and toss old potted plants.
+Take a look around your door.
+Fix any broken light fixtures and burned-put bulbs, replace weather stripping that’s peeling and cracked, throw out the dead wreath leftover from Christmas, and toss old potted plants.
 Place a new welcome mat at the entryway and add seasonal décor items such as fresh flowers when the time is right.
 One way to command attention is to gather a colorful collection of ceramic pots with eye-popping flower choices to create an earthy palette, which looks particularly stunning against red brick or pale wood, says Houzz.

 Do you have a closet right as you walk into your home that’s a catch-all for coats, sweatshirts, shoes and umbrellas, along with board games, old vacuum cleaners, that yoga mat you never use, and just plain junk?
 We’re all guilty of this.
 Consider taking the door off that closet as a decorative place to hang coats, keys and purses.
 This forces you to stash the junk elsewhere or better yet – throw it out – and reclaim your entryway as the welcoming and functional area it was meant to be.